 Madeira Island Portugal

 Madeira Island, nicknamed the “Floating Garden”, is best known for its striking landscapes and year-round temperate climate.
 Perhaps this is why this autonomous island archipelago of Portugal continues to win the title of Best Island Destination both in Europe and the World.
+It is certainly one of the best places to visit in Portugal.

 Although you can expect more rainfall in the winter months than in summer, you will find that this European island has lots to offer in terms of sunny days.
 The best time to visit?
 Late December through February are the best months in Madeira due to less rainfall, but you can expect an average temperature between 17°C (63°F) and 20°C (68°F).